fletchgraham/fletch-vision/README.md

 # Fletch Vision

 Real-time computer vision and 3D visualization using C++, OpenCV, and OpenGL.
+Features monocular depth estimation, 3d mesh displacement based on depth, face tracking, canny edge detection, all realtime on a webcam stream.

 ## Demos